 In a hurry?
-FuboTV has you set for the whole NFL season.
-FuboTV allows you to try out its service free for 7 days.
+Fubo is a great choice for NFL football fans.
+Fubo allows you to try out its service with a free trial.

 Table Of Contents

-Channels to Watch NFL Games
+Fubo Channels You Need to Watch NFL Games

-So the key TV channels you need to watch NFL, all of which FuboTV provides, are:
+So the key TV channels you need to watch NFL, all of which Fubo provides, are:

-In order to watch NFL on FuboTV, you’ll need to be in a location that has access to CBS, NBC, and Fox.
+In order to watch NFL on Fubo, you’ll need to be in a location that has access to CBS, NBC, and Fox.
 These local channels broadcast almost all the NFL games.
 CBS and Fox share the Sunday afternoon games.
 And NBC airs Sunday Night Football.

 (NFL Network will be airing much of the preseason and a handful of regular season games.)

-But other than the Thursday night games, FuboTV has you covered for all the channels.
+But other than the Thursday night matchups, Fubo has you covered for all the channels.
 There is one wrinkle, however.
 Most Sunday afternoons feature 3 games playing at a time on both CBS and Fox.
 And your local affiliates will carry only one at a time.

 The solution?
 NFL RedZone.
 It allows you to watch all of the games at the same time with the most important moments getting the focus.
 The service shows up to 8 games at a time.
 It is also commercial-free.